 Lesson #4: Feel free to make changes, but stay true to yourself.

 Any time you have the opportunity to start over in any aspect of life, it can be tempting to try and change everything you’ve ever remotely disliked about yourself all at once.
 But it’s not a good idea!
 Even if your changes are good ones, too much at once can totally burn you out.
-Instead of losing 20 pounds, running a marathon, starting a new job, buying a new house and learning to play the guitar all at the same time, maybe focus on one or two things.
+Instead of losing 20 pounds, running a marathon, starting a new job, buying a new house, and learning to play the guitar all at the same time, maybe focus on one or two things.
+Most of these can be stressful and challenging on their own, let alone when you’re trying to complete them all at once.
+Break each one into tiny steps, for instance, if you decide to focus on finding a new job, you can start by looking for a resume service that can help make sure yours is going to stand out against your competitors.
+Then, only after you’ve applied, interviewed, got the job, and have started to feel settled in the role, do you want to begin the next goal you have set yourself.

 A single change can also be bad if it goes against who you truly are; forcing something on yourself just because you think you should be doing it doesn’t actually do you any good.
 Military spouses have the ability to be anyone they want each time they PCS, but going against their true nature never works out well (or lasts very long).
 Make changes in order to become the best version of yourself, not a different version of yourself.